esshka/aster-client/README.md

 }
 ```

+**Note:** Market price and tick size are automatically fetched from the exchange when the message is processed, ensuring you always use the most current values.

 **How it works:**
 1. Listener subscribes to ZMQ publisher
 2. Receives trade command messages with account details
+3. Fetches current market price and tick size from the exchange
-3. Creates AccountPool with all specified accounts
+4. Creates AccountPool with all specified accounts
-4. Executes `create_trade()` in parallel for each account using `asyncio.gather()`
+5. Executes `create_trade()` in parallel for each account using `asyncio.gather()`
-5. Logs results for each account (success/failure)
+6. Logs results for each account (success/failure)

 **Use Cases:**
 - Copy trading across multiple accounts